MeoMix/StreamusChromeExtension/CONTRIBUTING.md

 - Never use the DOM's state for code flow.
 Store the state of the DOM in models and/or properties.
 - `setter` methods should not return a value.
 - `getter` methods should not change any state.
+- Globals should never be used except when explicitly needed for interfacing with third-party libraries.
 - Always oblige JSCS, JSHint, and Recess.
 If you disagree with a coding style rule then talk to @MeoMix.

 ## More to write about: